Opinion dynamics: Statistical physics and beyond: Preliminaries: Concepts and tools

 Many of these opinion measures include a semantically meaningful midpoint.
 Indeed, any bounded numerical scale has a mathematical middle that is often considered by models.
 In some of them, it is important that the scale is centered around zero when the microscopic dynamics of opinion change takes neutrality into account.
 For example, in models of opinion reinforcement, agents tend to move away from zero in the direction previously taken by the agent (see \sref{subsubsec:directional}).

-\emph{Multidimensional} opinions are different from multistate opinions.
-Multidimensional opinions encompass several opinion spaces $X_1, \dots, X_m$ for $m$ different topics \cite{baumann_emergence_2021}.
+Multistates should not be confused with \emph{multidimensionality}.
+Multidimensional opinions encompass several opinion spaces $X_1, \dots, X_m$ for $m$ different topics (see \sref{sec:multidim_pol}).
 An opinion can be represented by a tuple $x \in X_1 \times X_2 \times \dots \times X_m$.
-Many theoretical models of multidimensional opinion dynamics work with $m$ identical opinion subspaces: $\{0,1\}^m$ where opinions are bits; $\mathbb{R}^m$ for unbounded continuous opinions; or $[0,1]^m$ where opinions are bounded between zero and one in every dimension \cite{lorenz_mehrdimensionale_2003}.
+Many theoretical models of multidimensional opinion dynamics work with $m$ identical opinion subspaces: $\{0,1\}^m$ where opinions are bits \cite[an early example is in][]{deffuant_mixing_2000}; $\mathbb{R}^m$ for unbounded continuous opinions; or $[0,1]^m$ where opinions are bounded between zero and one in every dimension \cite[an early example is in][]{lorenz_mehrdimensionale_2003}.

 \paragraph{Different representations.}

 The opinion of an individual may also be represented as a probability density function over one of the above-mentioned non-probabilistic opinion spaces \cite{sobkowicz_opinion_2018, steiglechner_social_2023}.
 This is consistent with the Bayesian idea of modeling \emph{beliefs} as {subjective probabilities} \cite{martins_bayesian_2012}, which largely overlaps with definitions of opinions when they do not lack a connection to facts or evidence \cite{olsson_analogies_2024}.
 In decision-theoretic settings, it is often assumed that agents have to assess the truth of a statement (i.e. a binary opinion $x\in\{0,1\}$), about which they are not completely sure.
 Thus, they communicate the probability of how likely they consider the statement to be true.
 Likewise, their belief about an underlying continuous opinions in $[0,1]$ is a subjective probability distribution with support $[0,1]$.